 Hearing loss can also be partially attributed to other disorders like diabetes, the side effects of medications, smoking, and high blood pressure.

-While age-related hear loss cannot entirely be prevented, there are ways to protect yourself from the causes of presbycusis.
+While age-related hearing loss cannot entirely be prevented, there are ways to protect yourself from the causes of presbycusis.
 Avoiding exposure to loud noises is the best way to protect yourself from hearing loss.
 According to the CDC, "Sound is measured in decibels (dB).
 A whisper is about 30 dB, normal conversation is about 60 dB, and a motorcycle engine running is about 95 dB.
 Noise above 70 dB over a prolonged period of time may start to damage your hearing.
 Loud noise above 120 dB can cause immediate harm to your ears."
 For the times you cannot avoid noises, these actions will help to minimize hearing loss and protect your hearing for years to come:

 - When you expect to be exposed to loud noised, wear earplugs or protective devices